hongyaohongyao/train_cifar/README.md

 ## Deeper or Wider?

-Intuitively, it's easy to improve the performance of the deep neural network by increasing the number of parameters.
-[Zagoruyko, S .et.al](https://arxiv.org/abs/1605.07146) show that the method to increase the parameters of the model is not only to deepen but also to widen the network.
-Inspired by this work, we compare the resnet34 with the modified resnets which have double channels and the same number of parameters as the resnet34. **It turns out that wider resnets lead to better performance**.
+Intuitively, it is easy to improve the performance of deep neural networks by increasing the number of parameters.
+[Zagoruyko, S .et.al](https://arxiv.org/abs/1605.07146) shows that the way to increase model parameters is not only to deepen the network, but also to widen the network.
+We compare the resnet34 with the modified resnets which have double channels and the same number of parameters as the resnet34. **It turns out that wider resnets lead to better performance**.

 | Model          | params(M) | Train Acc | Valid Acc |
 | -------------- | --------- | --------- | --------- |